otrv4/otrv4/otrv4.md

   Pubkey type (SHORT)
     Ed448 public keys have type 0x0010

+    s (SECRET_SCALAR)
+      s is the Ed448 secret scalar generated as defined in RFC 8032.

     H (POINT)
       H is the Ed448 public key generated as defined in RFC 8032.
 ```